celineMaina/AWS-Cloud-Resume/README.md

 1. **Create an S3 bucket**:
    - Go to the S3 console.
     - Click "Create bucket".
     - Enter a unique bucket name and select your region.
+Your bucket name should be the same name as your domain.
     - Disable "Block all public access" and acknowledge the warning.
 2. **Upload your website files**:
     - Click on your bucket name.